-WE MIGHT NEED THE WHOLE CRUISER AT THIS POINT, Ruggy typed out while walking around a large curved exterior of the craft.
-He carefully avoided nearby flames and any sharp pieces of metal that stuck out of the ground.
+WE MIGHT NEED THE WHOLE CRUISER AT THIS POINT, Ruggy typed out while walking around a large curved exterior section of the craft.
+He carefully avoided nearby flames and sharp pieces of metal that stuck out of the ground.

 YEAH.
 LET’S JUST SEE WHAT ELSE IS HERE AND THEN WE CAN CALL THIS IN, I replied.

 We stopped several times, looking to see if there was anything useful on the ground.
-Most of it was just scraps, the type of things we’d usually gather.
+Most of it was just strips, the type of things we’d usually gather.
 Regardless of the danger, we both knew that this was going to be a good scrapping session.
 The operator would be pleased.